igbatov/sci-map/README.md

 Any registered user can add new node and as well as delete old connections and add new ones (connected node is seen as a children nodes).

 Node can have the following types
-- phenomena - description of some phenomena that produces facts.
-For example Hydrogen Atom is a phenomena that generates facts
+- theory - description of some phenomena that produces facts.
+For example Hydrogen Atom is a phenomena that generates facts.
+Theory may have alternatives.
+For example theory of strings has different alternatives.
 - fact - is a result of one or several experiments and used as an argument for or against a concept
 - concept - some definition that is helpful in description of phenomena.
 For example "integral" is a useful concept
-- problem - is an open question that has no yet answered.
+- question - is an open question that has no yet answered.
 For example "Measurement Problem" in quantum mechanics
 - group - used as a category to group together some other nodes, for example "Atoms" is group for phenomena nodes "Hydrogen Atom", "Helium Atom" and so on

 There are some common group names, one should consider using then before any new group